nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 - The **KeyValue Store** enabling distributed cache and a shared [Transient Store]({{page page='transient-store'}})
 - The **PubSub Service** can publish messages to all nodes and is used for cache invalidation

-Before Nuxeo 9.10, Redis was the only option for all the available distributed services:
+**Before Nuxeo 9.10**, Redis was the only option for all the available distributed services:
 <div class="table-scroll">
 <table class="hover">
 <tbody>